-The College of the Arts Alumni Council (COTA Council) is a group of alumni who return to campus on an annual basis to share their expertise, help the college strategize development plans with college leadership, and discuss how we can achieve the goals of both the College and University as we look to achieving the University's aspiration of becoming the premier university the state, nation and world look to for leadership.
+The College of the Arts Council convene annually to share their expertise, help the college strategize development plans with college leadership, and discuss how we can achieve the goals of both the College and University as we look to achieving the University's aspiration of becoming the premier university the state, nation and world look to for leadership.

 Bill Booth earned a bachelor’s degree in music education from UF in 1968 and worked as a music professor prior to founding Relative Workshop, a sport skydiving equipment manufacturing company, in 1972.
 Bill, who is now owner of United Parachute Technologies and holds 12 U.S. and international patents, is a pioneer in the skydiving industry whose inventions have contributed to the safety, growth and popularity of skydiving.